 People who take up hooping often carry this hobby well into their life and it saves them from the health risks of a sedentary lifestyle.
 So, if you're looking for something fun, healthy and uplifting, I say hula hooping is the way to go!

-If you’re interested in getting started on your hula hooping fitness journey, then why not check out Hoop to the Rhythm’s Patreon account?
-For a small fee (less than a typical gym membership!) you will get access to our whole library of content, including hula hoop weight
+If you’re interested in getting started on your hula hooping fitness journey, then why not check out the official online school of Hoop to the Rhythm.
+You can enter here: